-Some people do not know what a monkey fist knot is.
+Some people do not know what a monkey fist knot is, especially in 2023.
 This type of knot made of paracord, rope, and other objects (there are many possibilities!) is great for self-defense and is an essential point on a survival gear checklist.
 You can use marble, a simple golf ball, or other materials.
 We will show how to make a monkey fist with or without a jig.
 You can adjust the weight of a monkey fist or even make a monkey fist keychain!
 It’s very flexible and useful – so don’t hesitate to try it.

 The Monkey Fist is a perfect knot for your survival trip!